 Six Month Smiles will prep your treatment plan and ship your aligners or braces within 1–2 weeks.

-You’ll have the benefit of seeing your dentist regularly, and they can provide hands-on assistance if you have any concerns during treatment.
-So, if your treatment is not going as planned, your dentist can make adjustments to put you back on track.
+You’ll have the benefit of seeing your dentist regularly, and they can provide hands-on assistance if you have any concerns.
+So, if your treatment isn’t going as planned, your dentist can make adjustments to put you back on track.
 For any questions that come up between appointments, you can call the office during their regular business hours, and if you have a more serious concern, you can simply schedule an office visit to get it checked out.

 If you’re unhappy with your final results, your dentist can help you achieve the smile you’re after.

 Sometimes teeth are stubborn and simply don’t move as expected.
 It’s rare, but if you reach the end of your treatment and your smile isn’t quite where you hoped it would be, contact your dentist.
 They can request refinement aligners to put the finishing touches on your smile.

 The Six Month Smiles “Smile Promise” says that they won’t charge you or your dentist for these additional aligners, as long as you followed your wear schedule exactly, kept good oral hygiene, and attended all the required appointments.
 If you did all that, you probably won’t have to pay anything more.
 If you didn’t, you might end up with another bill.